RadicalEddward/language_features/README.md

-# language_features
+# Language Features
-create webpage that allows users to see correlations between different linguistic features
+This is a personal project I intend to keep working on while learning web development.
+It's goal is to create a website that allows users to select different linguistic features and see what other features they correlate with.